I am a fortunate girl.

-The initial plan was that we would go somewhere new each year…and that plan was going fine; we visited so many wonderful and exotic places… until the summer of 1998.
+The initial plan was to go somewhere new each year…and that plan was going fine; we visited so many wonderful and exotic places… until the summer of 1998.

-That fateful year, my mother happened to become close friends with a wonderful lady called auntie Salwa, who happened to own a house in a town called Marbella on the gorgeous Mediterranean coast of Spain.
+That fateful year, my mother became close friends with a wonderful lady called auntie Salwa, who owned a house in a town called Marbella on the gorgeous Mediterranean coast of Spain.
 She and her family (who somehow happened to be even bigger and louder than ours!
-Score!) spent all of their summers there, and she managed to convince my mama and papi that we all tag along.
+Score!) spent all of their summers there, and she managed to convince my mama and papa that we all tag along.
 So we did…and the rest, as they say, is history.
 We were hooked.

-After that, we kept going back to Marbella every single summer, up until the summer of 2008, which is when we stopped taking family vacations altogether.
+After that, we kept going back to Marbella every summer up until the summer of 2008, when we stopped taking family vacations altogether.
 Let’s not go there just yet…too many feels.

-In between all the shopping, endless walking and exploring, getting lost in our rental cars and, well…more shopping; there was the food.
+There was the food in between the shopping, endless walking and exploring, getting lost in our rental cars, and, well…more shopping.
 There were so many dishes that we fell in love with and kept going back for more of, but two of the dishes that stuck with me the most is a Spanish tapas dish called Gambas Pilpil (or Pilpil Prawns), and their classic regional seafood Paella.

 The Pilpil prawns I’ll talk about another day, but today it’s all about the Paella.

 Phew.
-Now that THAT’S out of the way, let me tell you the most important thing about this version of Paella; I think it’s delicious!
-There are endless variations of Paella, but to me, seafood Paella will always win.
-It screams of summer, and looks so effortlessly stunning to boot.
-Another fantastic bonus is that it’s a one pot dish, which is something quite irresistible to me.
+Now that THAT’S out of the way let me tell you the most important thing about this version of Paella: delicious!
+There are endless variations of Paella, but seafood Paella will always win.
+It screams of summer and looks so effortlessly stunning to boot.
+Another fantastic bonus is that it’s a one-pot dish, which is quite irresistible.

-You know the movie ‘My Big Fat Greek Wedding’?
-You know how the dad in the movie always insisted that every word in existence can be attributed to Greek origins, and often challenged people to give him a word; ANY word, so he can prove it was Greek?
+Do you know the movie ‘My Big Fat Greek Wedding’?
+You know how the dad in the movie always insisted that every word in existence can be attributed to Greek origins and often challenged people to give him ANY word so he could prove it was Greek?
 Well, my mother can be somewhat similar.
 She insists, along with my auntie Salwa, that Paella comes from the Arabic word ‘Ba’eyya’, which means leftovers, and they go on to argue that it makes perfect sense because you could use little bits of whatever leftover meats or veg you have in your Paella, and that this is basically how it originated from when Arabs reigned over Andalusia.

-Look, this might all be as accurate as unicorn fairytales, but I love it.
+This might be as accurate as unicorn fairytales, but I love it.
 How can you possibly resist a story and reasoning like that?

-My point being; make your Paella your own.
-Feel free to change up the types of seafood you use, or use different meats altogether if you please.
+My point is to make your Paella your own.
+Feel free to change up the types of seafood you use or use different meats altogether if you please.
 Remember my mom and her ‘ba’eyya’ theory, and go nuts.
-Tailor it to suit your own tastebuds, the method and spices stay more or less the same.
+Tailor it to suit your own tastebuds.
+The method and spices stay more or less the same.

-To me though, Paella isn’t Paella without that bright summer-sun yellow hue, which must come from fresh, real, good quality saffron.
-I understand that saffron is insanely expensive, but you only need a tiny amount, and for this dish it is SO worth it!
+To me, though, Paella isn’t Paella without that bright summer-sun yellow hue, which must come from fresh, natural, good-quality saffron.
+I understand that saffron is insanely expensive, but you only need a tiny amount, and it is SO worth it for this dish!
 So splurge a little on some of the good stuff, you won’t regret it!
 The golden saffron-stained tender, impossibly juicy rice really is the highlight of any Paella dish if you ask me.

-I made this Paella for Christmas eve, since seafood is the food of choice for the crazy Australian summer Christmas season, and it couldn’t have been more perfect.
-It’s a great, super impressive dish to feed a crowd in any summer gathering without too many pots and pans to worry about, and is always one that people will leave your place talking about.
+I made this Paella for Christmas eve since seafood is the food of choice for the crazy Australian summer Christmas season, and it couldn’t have been more perfect.
+It’s a great, super impressive dish to feed a crowd at any summer gathering without too many pots and pans to worry about, and is always one that people will leave your place talking about.

 Enjoy, and happy holidays!

-- • 1 tsp. cayenne pepper or any chilli powder, optional
+- 1 tsp cayenne pepper or any chili powder optional

 - Find a large shallow pan to make your Paella in; a specialised paella pan or a large cast iron skillet both work perfectly, but any large shallow (non stick) pan will do.
 Place the pan on medium heat and add the olive oil and onions, along with a good pinch of salt.
 Sauté the onion until beginning to soften, about 3-4 minutes, then add the garlic and stir for 30 seconds.